A regional airport with everything you need

 Lismore Regional Airport and Regional Express Airlines (Rex) will treat you to the best in country hospitality and facilities on your next trip to or from the Far North Coast.

 The Lismore Regional Airport is serviced daily by Rex with five flights to and from Sydney Airport.
 It offers everything you need for a comfortable travel experience including friendly service, car rentals, taxis and limousines.
-The air-conditioned terminal has a licensed café with great coffee and snacks plus a business lounge and meeting rooms.
+Please note the terminal is open one hour prior to scheduled departures and at arrival times.

-Lismore Regional Airport terminal is ideally located on the Bruxner Highway just 3kms from the Lismore CBD.
-Byron Bay can be easily reached in 40 minutes driving through the rolling hills and villages that surround Lismore.
-Nimbin is a 25-minute drive and beyond that is a short trip to our region’s world-famous rainforests, waterfalls and World Heritage-listed national parks.
+Lismore Regional Airport terminal is located on the Bruxner Highway just 3km from the Lismore CBD.
+Byron Bay can be easily reached in 40 minutes and Nimbin is a 25-minute drive.

 General enquiries: 02 6622 8296